 SuavAir has been silviculture surveying for Western Forest Products since 2015.
-We have surveyed over 11,000ha for them, completing 7,300ha of free growing surveys and 3,700ha of brush assessments.
-Our survey process is safer and offers a lower cost than traditional ground survey techniques.
+We have surveyed over 15,700ha for WFP, completing 9,300ha of free growing surveys, 4,700ha of brush assessments, 1,000 hectares of post-wildfire surveys (Section 108 / FCI Funding), and 700 hectares of plot surveys.
+Our UAV survey process is safer and offers a lower cost than traditional ground survey techniques.
 As professional foresters, all reports are RPF signed and stamped.

 “SuavAir’s reports have always been accurate with good attention to detail.
 The imagery has allowed us to make better forest management decisions.” – Carolina Silva RPF, Area Forester